cryptic-resolver/cr_Crystal/README.md

 desc = "hex file dump"
 full = "Why call this 'xxd' rather than 'xd'??
 Maybe a historical reason"

-# If there are multiple meanings, you should add a subkey to differ
+# You can add a subkey as a category specifier to differ
 [xdm.Download]
 disp = "XDM"
 desc = "eXtreme Download Manager"